TeslaNeuro/Matter-ESP32-Arduino/README.md

 #### Steps:

+Since matter uses a lot of program of flash memory it is imperative we allocate the right memory partitions to our board, otherwise it will not compile or run properly.
+I highly recommend making your own custom partition schemes as this way you can better use the ESP32's assets via Arduino framework.

 1. Open Arduino IDE.
 2. Go to `Tools > Partition Scheme`.
 3. Select: `Huge App (3MB No OTA)`